sjkelleyjr/Deadlock/chapters/chapter_06.md

 Sarah shook her head.
 "Standups are mandatory.
 That's how we build team cohesion and ensure accountability."

-"Accountability," Mack said.
-"For a 3-point story."
+"Daily standups," Mack said.
+"For a login form."

 "Exactly!"
 Sarah said, missing the point yet again.
 "Now let's set up our sprint board.
 We'll use Taskly to track our progress."